gitlabhq/gitlabhq/doc/release/monthly.md

 A release manager is selected that coordinates the entire release of this version.
 The release manager has to make sure all the steps below are done and delegated where necessary.
 This person should also make sure this document is kept up to date and issues are created and updated.

 # **18th - Releasing RC1**

-> Yo dawg, I heard you like releases..

 The RC1 release comes with the task to update the installation and upgrade docs.
 Be mindful that there might already be merge requests for this on GitLab or GitHub.